mbaumer/us_hep_funding/docs/_states/WA.md

 ```
 ## NSF MPS Grants
 ```
-In the past 5 years, this state has received  288  NSF MPS grants, totalling  $76,251,193.00 Who have these grants gone to?
+In the past 5 years, this state has received:
+288 NSF MPS grants, totalling $76,251,193.00

                                         Amount ($)
 Institution
 UNIVERSITY OF WASHINGTON                  54768722